Economic Development Statutes

 - Interlocal Cooperation Act – Ch.
 39.34 RCW - Permits local governments to cooperate with other local governments to provide public facilities and services.

-- Local Transportation Act - Ch.
+- Local Transportation Act – Ch.
 39.92 RCW - Authorizes local governments to develop and adopt programs for the purpose of jointly funding, from public and private sources, transportation improvements necessitated in whole or in part by economic development and growth within their respective jurisdictions.
 Local governments operating under this chapter are authorized to impose transportation impact fees on development to pay for "reasonable and necessary off-site transportation improvements to solve the cumulative impacts of planned growth and development in the plan area."
-RCW 39.92.030(4).
-The Act specifies various requirements for transportation programs.
-The authorized programs must be based on an adopted transportation plan and the fee must be calculated from a specified list of capital projects.
-Traffic impact fees cannot exceed an amount that the local government can demonstrate is reasonably necessary as a direct result of the proposed development.
+However, note that this authority is separate from impact fees under the Growth Management Act, which is much more widely used.

-- Transportation Benefit Districts (TBD) - A county or a city may establish a transportation benefit district to fund transportation improvements that are consistent with any existing state, regional, and local transportation plan.
-Port and transit districts may participate in the establishment of a district, but may not initiate one.
+- Transportation Benefit Districts (TBD) – Cities, towns, and counties may establish a transportation benefit district to fund transportation improvements that are consistent with any existing state, regional, and local transportation plan.
 For more information, see our page Transportation Benefit Districts.